codepretzel09/configorator/README.md

 4. go run configorator.go

-    With config parameters set, you can now run: ``` go run configorator.go ``` and watch the output for feedback and possible errors
+    With config parameters set, you can now run: ``` go run configorator.go ``` from within the project root directory and watch the output for feedback and/or possible errors

 # Architecture